QuizzingSociety-iitgn/Quizzcasso/README.md

 **Srushti Dandekar**
 *Club Secretary, Quizzing Society*
 *IIT Gandhinagar, BTech'23 Civil Engineering*

-## 📄 License

-This project is created for educational purposes by the IIT Gandhinagar Quizzing Society.

----

 *"It is our choices, Harry, that show what we truly are, far more than our abilities."* - Albus Dumbledore